isomerpages/moe-yishunpri/_mk-at-yps/THE MK EXPERIENCE.md

 * Encourage collaboration as children work together to investigate a topic of their interest;
 * Develop process skills as children gather information from different sources and communicate their findings; and
 * Promote communication skills as children carry out WoW projects in English and their Mother Tongue Languages.

+Click here to find out more about the WOW project!